nikita647/documentation/Readme.md

 ## Introduction

-A rolling deployment is a software release strategy where instances of the old version of an application are gradually replaced with instances of the new version.
-This approach ensures continuous availability with no downtime.
+Rolling deployments are a software release strategy where new versions of an application are incrementally deployed to a subset of servers or instances.
+This process allows for a gradual rollout, reducing the risk of widespread issues caused by new releases.
+Instead of updating all instances at once, a rolling deployment updates a few at a time.
+This ensures that some instances continue running the old version while the new version is being deployed.

 ## Purpose
 The purpose of this documentation is to provide a comprehensive guide on implementing rolling deployments.
 It covers the process, best practices, tools, and real-world examples to help you execute smooth and efficient rolling deployments.